chrisisth/PokemonGo-Automate-Flows/README.md

 This flow is designed to automate the process of opening and sending gifts in Pokemon Go.
 It is activated by pressing the volume down button.
 Once activated, the flow will automatically open and send gifts within the game.
 For this you need to be in the friend list and have at least send one gift with a preffered sticker.
 To stop the flow, simply press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.

 **TL;DR:**
-This flow automates gift opening and sending in Pokémon Go, activated by the volume down button.
+This flow automates gift opening and sending in Pokémon Go, activated by the volume down button.<br/>
 **TL;DR:DE:**
 Dieser Flow automatisiert das Öffnen und Versenden von Geschenken in Pokémon Go, aktiviert durch die Leiser-Taste.